 Not to be confused with Micro LED, which is a completely different self-emissive display technology, Mini LED uses a newly-developed backlight that’s much smaller and more efficient, resulting in a significant increase in dimmable zones and thinner panels.

-The results speak for themselves, with superb SDR and HDR images that benefit from deep blacks and brighter highlights, all of which are delivered without blooming or loss of shadow detail.
+The results of Mini LED speak for themselves.
+With superb SDR and HDR images that benefit from deep blacks and brighter highlights, all of which are delivered without blooming or loss of shadow detail.
 The inclusion of quantum dot technology delivers saturated and nuanced colours, and thanks to the Filmmaker Mode these images are also extremely accurate.

-Unlike 2020, Samsung is not short-changing its 4K line-up in an effort to push sales of the 8K ranges.
-So the QN95A boasts an impressive set of features, which is headlined by a well-designed and comprehensive smart platform that includes every major streaming app.
+The Samsung QN95A boasts an impressive set of features, which is headlined by a well-designed and comprehensive smart platform that includes every major streaming app.
 There’s also a host of cutting-edge gaming features that’ll please next-gen console owners.

 The QN95A doesn’t just look good, it also sounds fantastic thanks to Object Tracking Sound Plus (OTS+), which somehow manages to cram a powerful 4.2.2-channel sound system into the TV’s ultra-slim chassis.
 This is another triumph of industrial design from Samsung, with a minimalist but elegant shape, solid metal stand, and nearly bezel-less screen.

 Given the excellent audio capabilities, it’s a shame there’s no onboard Dolby Atmos decoding and Samsung’s continued refusal to embrace Dolby Vision remains a source of frustration.
 Otherwise the only real complaint is a lack of Freeview Play support.